fr3632ho/fr3632ho/README.md

 - ⚡ Fun fact: ...
 -->

-#### Introduction
+#### Welcome to my profile!
-:triangular_ruler: Engineer student currently attending my third year of computer science at Lunds faculty of engineering.
+1) :triangular_ruler: Engineer student currently attending my third year of computer science at Lunds faculty of engineering.
+2) :blue_book: Avid learner and almost always have too much on my plate
+3) :runner: Health is key.